Legal status of Germany: Overview

 No functioning national government existed in Germany following the surrender of the German High Command in May 1945; all functions of government were carried out by, or under the supervision of, the Allied Powers.
 The Allies proposed that with the death of Adolf Hitler on 30 April 1945, given the nonfunctional state of the German government, the Reich had ceased to exist; thus, as the highest authority in Germany, the Allied Control Council became not just military occupiers but in fact the sovereign government of Germany, entitled to exercise all the powers of a sovereign state, including ceding territory to other states.
 Further, they argued that the Fourth Geneva Convention's restrictions on occupiers enacting fundamental changes in government or economic system did not apply; there was no government (and barely any economy) to change; moreover, denazification was considered an absolute and overriding moral imperative.
 Consequently, the Potsdam Agreement envisaged that, in due time, a German state would emerge from the wreckage of World War II, reuniting Berlin and the four Allied control zones; but that this state would derive its sovereignty not from the Reich, but from a transfer of authority by the Allied Control Council.

 The principle of debellatio provided the legal framework for the Allies assuming sovereignty over Germany despite the absence of any instrument of surrender from the German government proper (as distinct from the armed forces).
 By the time the Allies obtained military surrender from Germany, no functional German government remained; thus, there was no instrument of surrender because there was nobody capable of issuing one.
 Inasmuch as the High Command was the last functional part of the German government, it served, pars pro toto, as the surrender of all of Germany.
 This was quite contrary to the surrender of Japan, throughout which the Emperor and his (theoretically) legally ordinary cabinet remained in office, with the Allied occupation authorities sitting atop it, issuing orders to and through the Japanese ministries, which remained open and functional throughout, or that of Italy, where the King of Italy threw out his Fascist ministers and appointed a government mandated to sue for peace.
-Likewise in Romania and Bulgaria, Axis-aligned governments were overthrown by coup and received constitutional approbation from their monarchs (or regents); this rendered the new Japanese, Italian, Romanian, and Bulgarian governments legitimate enough to retain at least some sovereignty under Allied supervision; in Germany, where Hitler was head of state, the principle that an Axis state whose monarch threw out its belligerent ministry and appointed a peace-minded one did not operate; moreover, by the end of the war, the Nazi regime was considered so overridingly evil that denazification was a non-negotiable prerequisite of any peace.
+Likewise in Romania and Bulgaria, Axis-aligned governments were overthrown by coup and received constitutional approbation from their monarchs (or regents); this rendered the new Japanese, Italian, Romanian, and Bulgarian governments legitimate enough to retain at least some sovereignty under Allied supervision; in Germany, where Hitler was head of state, the principle that an Axis state whose monarch threw out its belligerent ministry and appointed a peace-minded could exit the war in a relatively ordinary manner one did not operate; moreover, by the end of the war, the Nazi regime was considered so overridingly evil that denazification was a non-negotiable prerequisite of any peace.